 reveal true | false

 Whether to display all H-bonding atoms to ensure displaying the H-bond pseudobonds between them.
 (Hiding an atom also hides its bonds and pseudobonds.)
-To avoid showing disconnected atoms, the entire residue will be shown, except that amino acid and nucleic acid residues are split into sidechain and backbone moieties separately displayed by this option.
+To avoid showing disconnected atoms, the entire residues will be shown, except that amino acid and nucleic acid residues are split into sidechain and backbone moieties separately displayed by this option.
 Displayed backbone atoms may still be invisible where cartoon is shown, unless their simultaneous display has been enabled with cartoon suppress false.

 showDist true | false